 The ergonomics of fingerprint capture from living persons is an important factor in determining which mobile ID device to acquire and how to use it.
 When procuring a unit, the authority should determine which use case or group of use cases is applicable.
 There may be tradeoffs in order to perform multiple operations.

 A major factor is whether the subject is likely to be cooperative.
-Another factor is the ability of the subject to self-manipulate his/her fingers(s) ().
+Another factor is the ability of the subject to self-manipulate his/her fingers(s) (e.g., if handcuffed).

 Placing a finger / fingers upon a platen with the appropriate pressure and area of capture is essential for a usable print to be acquired.
 There should be a presentation screen for the operator, and the unit should be capable of being held by the operator, unless the concept is to place the unit on a flat surface without holding it.
 In such a case, the operator may be able to physical assist the subject with placing the finger(s) upon the platen.